A project with a candle and a spoon

 You can see the relationship between carbon, oxygen, and hydrogen easily at home or at school.
 You’ll need a candle.
 Most candles are either made from paraffin wax or from beeswax.
 It doesn’t matter which you have for this experiment.

 Light the candle and let it burn for a minute.
 Then hold a cold metal spoon over the flame.
 Black gunk will get on the spoon.
 That’s carbon.
 You should also see little drops of water.
-Here’s why:

 The carbon mixes with oxygen to make carbon dioxide (one carbon atom and two oxygen atoms) and carbon monoxide (one carbon and one oxygen).
 The hydrogen mixes with oxygen to make water (one hydrogen atom and two oxygen atoms) – you saw the water on your spoon.
 Some of the carbon doesn’t mix with anything, and that shows up on the spoon as the black gunk.

 When you add oxygen and a spark of electricity to get it going, your car burns the hydrocarbons inside the engine, just like the candle burns.
 And, just like the candle, your car produces carbon dioxide, carbon monoxide, plain old carbon, and water.
 To see the carbon, hold a cloth rag or a paper towel or a coffee filter over the exhaust pipe while someone runs the car for a few minutes.
-You may also be able to collect some water on your paper towel from the exhaust pipe, just as the water collected on the spoon.
+You may even be able to collect some water on your paper towel from the exhaust pipe, just as the water collected on the spoon.

 Because all living things – plants and animals – are also made of carbon, you can also see carbon when you burn your food.
 Try frying up some potatoes in oil in a frying pan.
 If you don’t keep stirring, parts of the potato will turn black.
 That’s carbon from the potato.
 If you burned yourself (don’t do this!) badly enough, you’d turn black too, from the carbon in you.